 Owning more than 10 financed properties is possible

-One thing you may notice when you fill out a loan application is that information about commercial property is not often requested.
-There is a way to own more than 10 financed properties and still obtain conventional financing.
+One thing you may notice when you fill out a loan application is that information about commercial property isn’t often requested.
+There’s a way to own more than 10 financed properties and still obtain conventional financing.

 Qualifying for a mortgage when you own multiple homes

-As you buy more homes, whether you finance them or not, you’re generally going to be asked for more paperwork each time.
-To make your life easier, you’ll want to have your paperwork organized so your loan officer and mortgage underwriter can easily review your loan for qualification and, ultimately, final approval.
+As you buy more homes — whether you finance them or not — you’re generally going to be asked for more paperwork each time.
+To make your life easier, have your paperwork organized so your loan officer and mortgage underwriter can easily review your loan for qualification and, ultimately, final approval.